Which sunglasses protect our eyes?

 • Dry eyes

-These lesions are progressive and often appear late, making prevention with approved sunglasses essential.
+These injuries are progressive and often manifest late, making prevention with approved sunglasses essential.

 The function of sunglasses

-The primary job of sunglasses is to filter ultraviolet (UV) and infrared radiation , reducing glare for clear, comfortable vision.
-A dark lens without UV protection can be even more harmful than a clear one: it dilates the pupil, letting more harmful rays through.
+The main task of sunglasses is to filter out ultraviolet (UV) and infrared radiation, reducing glare for clear and comfortable vision.
+A dark lens without UV protection can be even more harmful than a clear one: it dilates the pupil, allowing more harmful rays to pass through.
 A professional optician can recommend the most suitable lenses, considering the specific needs of each eye.

-50% of UV radiation we are exposed to occurs before the age of 18.
-For children, dark lenses with 100% UV protection , preferably polarized, and an ergonomic silicone frame are recommended from 3 months of age.
+50% of the UV radiation we are exposed to occurs before the age of 18.
+For children, a dark lens with 100% UV protection, possibly polarized, and an ergonomic silicone frame from 3 months of age is recommended.
 Without adequate protection, risks include:

-• Short term: keratitis, eye burns (pain, photophobia, redness)
+• Short term: keratitis, ocular sunburn (pain, photophobia, redness)

-• Long-term: Corneal degenerative lesions and permanent retinal changes
+• Long term: degenerative corneal lesions and permanent retinal alterations

-The color of the lenses should be chosen based on the visual defects:
+Lens color should be chosen based on visual defects:

-• Brown lenses : ideal for short-sighted people, relaxing and with good protection from intense light
+• Brown lenses: ideal for myopia, restful and with good protection from intense light

-• Gray-green lenses : recommended for hyperopic people, they do not distort colors and reduce glare
+• Grey-green lenses: recommended for hyperopia, do not distort colors and reduce glare

 Both offer excellent protection without altering color perception, but the choice must be guided by an expert.